vaimo/composer-repository-bundle/README.md

 }
 ```

-## Configuration: bundle as local directory
+## Configuration: local directory as repository

 The plugin can also be used to configure local project-embedded bundle folders from where modules will
 become installable.